Arianna Simpson of a16z on Yield Guild Games, the firm’s newest bet on crypto + gaming – TechCrunch

 AS: I think it was crypto Twitter, which honestly is where we’re finding a lot of our gaming investments.
 The community on there is really incredible and often one of the first places where really exciting new projects are surfaced.

-TC: Maybe these already exist, but are there endless opportunities across verticals here, like, say, a digital car racing equivalent or a UFC-style equivalent or people are buying and betting on digital fighters and hoping they’ll rise in value?
+TC: Maybe these already exist, but are there endless opportunities across verticals here, like, say, a digital car racing equivalent or a UFC-style equivalent, or are people buying and betting on digital fighters and hoping they’ll rise in value?

 TC: Which leads us to your newest investment, Yield Guild Games, or YGG.
 Why did this company capture the firm’s attention?

 AS: During the pandemic, a lot of people were put out of work and not able to provide for themselves and for their families.
-This time kind of coincided with the rise of a game called “Axe Infinity,” one of the first games to pioneer a play-to-earn model, which is becoming a very important theme in crypto games.
+This time kind of coincided with the rise of a game called “Axie Infinity,” one of the first games to pioneer a play-to-earn model, which is becoming a very important theme in crypto games.

-In order to play “Axe Infinity,” you need to have three Axies, and generally speaking, that means you need
+In order to play “Axie Infinity,” you need to have three Axies, and generally speaking, that means you need

 to buy them upfront.
 Obviously if you’re out of work, you have no money [so buying these digital pets] can become a very challenging proposition.
-So [YGG founder] Gabby Dizon in the Philippines, who played “Axe Infinity” started lending out his Axies so other peple could play the game and earn tokens that could then be converted to local currency.
+So [YGG founder] Gabby Dizon in the Philippines, who played “Axie Infinity” started lending out his Axies so other people could play the game and earn tokens that could then be converted to local currency.
 And so basically YGG emerged as sort of the productization of what they were doing here, so YGG either purchases or breeds in-game assets that are yield-earning, then loans them to out “scholars,” who are the recipients of these in-game assets, and YGG then takes a small cut of the in-game revenue that the players generate over time.

 TC: Does a “scholar” have to be a sophisticated player?